 Individuals diagnosed with chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL) can have very different experiences and rates of disease progression.
 For many, the disease may progress slowly, while others will have a more aggressive course.
 There is also the possibility of developing complications related to autoimmunity or immunodeficiency, which are not related to disease progress.
 The current strategy involves deferring therapy until it is required.
 Thus, treatment often does not always immediately follow diagnosis.
-A strategy known as 'watch and wait' is an option when managing the disease.
+A strategy known as 'active surveillance' (also known as 'watchful waiting') is an option when managing the disease.

-The reason a doctor may advise observation, or 'watch and wait,' is that while the disease is progressing slowly, there are no studies that have shown that treatment administered early, while the patient is without symptoms, provides a benefit for the patient or an increased survival.
+The reason a doctor may advise observation, or 'active surveillance,' is that while the disease is progressing slowly, there are no studies that have shown that treatment administered early, while the patient is without symptoms, provides a benefit for the patient or an increased survival.
 Some people with CLL/SLL remain without symptoms for many years.

 This strategy might seem counterintuitive.
 One might wonder why it is not better to treat when there are fewer sick cells around.
 The thing to remember is that treatment affects normal cells as well as cancer cells.
 Thus, there are advantages to limiting how much treatment a patient receives, especially early on.